Annaly Capital's BV, Dividend And Valuation Compared To 18 mREIT Peers (Includes Q3 2017 Dividend Projection) - Part 2

 Using Table 4 above as a reference, the following information is provided (see each corresponding column): 1) dividend per share rate for the first quarter of 2017; 2) stock price as of 3/24/2017; 3) trailing 12-month dividend yield (dividend per share rate from the second quarter of 2016 through the first quarter of 2017); 4) annual forward dividend yield based on the dividend per share rate for the first quarter of 2017 using the stock price as of 3/24/2017; 5) annual forward dividend yield based on the dividend per share rate for the first quarter of 2017 using the BV as of 12/31/2016; 6) dividend per share rate for the second quarter of 2017; 7) stock price as of 6/23/2017; 8) trailing 12-month dividend yield (dividend per share rate from the third quarter of 2016 through the second quarter of 2017); 9) annual forward dividend yield based on the dividend per share rate for the second quarter of 2017 using the stock price as of 6/23/2017; 10) annual forward dividend yield based on the dividend per share rate for the second quarter of 2017 using the BV as of 3/31/2017; and 11) annual dividend increase (decrease).

-As of 6/23/2017 ARMOUR Residential REIT Inc. (ARR), CYS Investments Inc. (CYS), Invesco Mortgage Capital Inc. (IVR), and AG Mortgage Investment Trust Inc. (MITT) had stock prices that “reset” lower regarding each company’s monthly/quarterly dividend accrual (all quarterly dividends with the exception of ARR).
+As of 6/23/2017, ARMOUR Residential REIT, Inc. (ARR), CYS Investments, Inc. (CYS), Invesco Mortgage Capital Inc. (IVR), and AG Mortgage Investment Trust, Inc. (MITT) had stock prices that “reset” lower regarding each company’s monthly/quarterly dividend accrual (all quarterly dividends with the exception of ARR).
 In other words, each company’s “ex dividend date” for the month/quarter had occurred.
 NLY, AGNC Investment Corp.
 (AGNC), Arlington Asset Investment Corp.
 (AI), Anworth Mortgage Asset Corp.
 (ANH), Cherry Hill Mortgage Investment Corp.
 (CHMI), Capstead Mortgage Corp.
-(CMO), Orchid Island Capital Inc. (ORC), Dynex Capital Inc. (DX), MFA Financial Inc. (MFA), American Capital Mortgage Inv.
-Corp.
+(CMO), Orchid Island Capital Inc. (ORC), Dynex Capital Inc. (DX), MFA Financial, Inc. (MFA), MTGE Investment Corp.
 (MTGE), Two Harbors Investment Corp.
 (TWO), Western Asset Mortgage Capital Corp.
 (WMC), New Residential Investment Corp.
 (NRZ), New York Mortgage Trust, Inc. (NYMT), and PennyMac Mortgage Investment Trust (PMT) had stock prices that have not reset lower in reference to each company’s monthly/quarterly dividend accrual (all quarterly dividends with the exception of AGNC and ORC).

 Finally, technically speaking, several years ago AI changed its “entity status” from a REIT to a C-Corp. per the Internal Revenue Code (“IRC”).
 However, AI still maintained many “mREIT-like characteristics” including the type of investments held by the company and the amount of dividend distributions paid to shareholders (which is the focus of PART 2).
 As such, I believe AI should still be compared to the mREIT companies within this analysis which are REIT entities per the IRC.
 Readers should take all these points into consideration when the analysis is presented below.
 Let us now begin the comparative analysis between NLY and the eighteen mREIT peers.